 Information about financial aid, deferred payments and application forms may be obtained from the Director of Student Financial Services, La Salle University, Philadelphia, PA 19141-1119, or by calling 215.951.1070.

 Tuition is due on or before the first day of the term.
 Students will receive an electronic bill to their La Salle email account for the term’s tuition.
 For additional information on payment requirements and the University’s refund policy, please contact the Office of Student and Accounts Receivable at 215.951.1055.

-La Salle University’s MSW program has applied for Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation (CSWE).
+La Salle University’s MSW program has been granted Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation (CSWE).
 Students who enter the program on or after Fall 2021 will be retroactively recognized as having graduated from a CSWE-accredited program once the program attains Initial Accreditation.

 Candidacy by the Council on Social Work Education’s Commission on Accreditation applies to all program sites and program delivery methods of an accredited program.
 Accreditation provides reasonable assurance about the quality of the program and the competence of students graduating from the program.

 The MSW Program has achieved Candidacy for Accreditation by the Council on Social Work Education (CSWE).
 Upon successful initial accreditation, students admitted on or after Fall 2021 will have graduated from a fully accredited program.